Global Field Experience Financial Award

 Guidelines

-- The total amount of funding awarded each cycle will be based on availability of funds in a given year, the number of students who apply and the quality of the applications.
+- Award Amount: The total amount of funding awarded each cycle will be based on availability of funds in a given year, the number of students who apply and the quality of the applications.

-- MSPH and MPH students from all departments are eligible to submit a proposal for a GFE Financial Award and must be enrolled at Rollins for the semester before their field experience to qualify for an award.
-They must have completed a minimum of 9 credit hours at Rollins.
+- Global Field Experience Eligibility: MPH and MSPH students are eligible to submit a proposal for a GFE Financial Award.
+They must have completed a minimum of 9 credit hours at Rollins and must be enrolled in Summer 2026 or Fall 2026 to qualify for the award.

-- Additionally, they must have connected with a faculty advisor and secured an opportunity with a host organization prior to applying for the GFE Financial Award.
+- Application Requirement - Securing an Opportunity: Additionally, they must have connected with a faculty advisor and secured an opportunity with a host organization prior to applying for the GFE Financial Award.
 They must work with their faculty and host organization to develop a project that is:

 - Well-defined, rational, and feasible